billyc/billyc.github.io/moia.md

 Since I only spent about an hour to get the pooling rate, I decided to add calculations for the utilization rate into the analysis script.
 You can view the Git history if you just want to see the code for the pooling rate without the added analysis for utilization.
 Your average utilization rate across the whole simulation is **0.0648**.

 **Circuitousness:** How far out of a passenger's way are they taken when they pool with other passengers?
 I believe the `unsharedRideTime` attribute on the DRT request is the shortest-path, and from the event stream the actual time for the passenger can easily be calculated.
 Less circuitous routes are beneficial to passengers and would make a better service.
-A similar Python post-processing analysis could then create some statistics on this.
+A similar Python post-processing analysis could then create some statistics on this topic.

 **Driver deadheading:** Deadheading, the moving of vehicles without any passengers, could also be calculated easily from the events file.
 A KPI with the total amount of kilometers traveled with zero passengers would be interesting, and efforts to minimize that KPI would make the service more efficient.